 The orc wars continued, but the unification of the realm was the decisive factor in the eventual victory of the humans.
 The last great Orc War, the War of Faith, began in the year 484 and lasted three years.
-It was begun when the mountain orcs united under a vengeful half-orc, Alzarov (formerly Garath), and began to pillage villages to the south, north and west of Tantallon.
-Alzarov, the son of a woman raped by orcish invaders, had been turned out of village when still young by humans who bore great prejudice against orcs.
+It began when the mountain orcs united under a vengeful half-orc, Alzarov (formerly Garath), and began to pillage villages to the south, north and west of Tantallon.
+Alzarov, the son of a woman raped by orcish invaders, had been turned out of his village when he was still young by humans who bore great prejudice against orcs.
 This event made him determined to revenge himself against humans by driving them away from the world altogether.

 A group of these renegades, driven out after the last Orc war, rallied together under the leadership of a fighter named Halforc.
 Halforc was also the product of an orc-human mating, but in this case of a different type.
 Halforc's father had left his own village after being ridiculed for his ugliness and poor health habits, and had married an orc woman whom he had met in his wanderings.
-Halforc himself was motivated by his emphasis on the similarities shared by both humans and orcs: their hungers, physical drives, sexual predilictions, and rugged individualism.
+Halforc himself was motivated by his emphasis on the similarities shared by both humans and orcs: their hungers, physical drives, sexual predilections, and rugged individualism.
 He was contemptuous of both the new "Reign of Order" proclaimed by Drin, and of the Mountain Orcs whom he felt had scurrilously surrendered to that reign.
 He gathered a band of like-minded thinkers in a group called the Scythe.
-(The name of Scythe refers to the brutal and swift blade which decapitates the field of identical and orderly stalks of grain.)
+The name of Scythe refers to the brutal and swift blade which decapitates the field of identical and orderly stalks of grain.

 Halforc sought the advice of the orc shaman, who told him to move his group south to a site just next to Asyvan's domain.
 The Scythe camp has grown as additional disaffected subjects of Drin have flocked to the group.
 Halforc himself has been absent for the past few years, apparently having travelled to the west to search for allies among the western orc lands.
 His lieutenant still leads the Scythe, however, and the group continues to ravage the forces of Drin.
-Sometimes they have even managed to sway the very forces of Drin himself, as when they won over the heart of a now-nameless knight who surrendered the once-impregnable Knights' Stronghold to the forces of evil.
+Sometimes they have even managed to sway the very forces of Drin himself, as when they won over the heart of a now-nameless knight who surrendered the once-impregnable Knight's Stronghold to the forces of evil.

 Scythe orcs distance themselves from the Mountain Orcs, whom they view as traitorous and bootlicking, and instead practice the old orcish religion as continued by the orc shaman in the Dalair.
-Dalair, situated between the Mountain Orcs and Nepeth, has grown over the past sixty years from a small farming community (apparently new at the time that Nepeth town was established) into a source of continual peril to the realm at large.
+Dalair, situated between the Mountain Orcs and Nepeth, has grown over the past sixty years from a small farming community (apparently new at the time that Nepeth was established) into a source of continual peril to the realm at large.

 It is in Dalair also that a group of evil spellcasters discovered the access point into the Plane of Chaos, while conducting research into summoning entities from other planes in an effort to gain power.
 Over the past few decades, this loose-knit band has become an organized if nihilistic religion, known as the Courts of Chaos.
 Although dismissed as a cult by the more established forces of Drin, Chaos is growing into a challenge to the major world religion, Antana.